Elvis Andrus Player Props: White Sox vs. Cardinals

-Elvis Andrus -- with a slugging percentage of .333 in his past 10 games, including one extra-base hit -- will be in action for the Chicago White Sox against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 7 at 8:10 PM ET.
+Elvis Andrus -- hitting .194 with a home run, three walks and four RBI in his past 10 games -- will be in action for the Chicago White Sox against the St. Louis Cardinals, with Steven Matz on the hill, on July 9 at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-2) against the Cardinals.

 Elvis Andrus Game Info & Props vs. the Cardinals